-John: It will be great to have this report for the next season a couple days before the deadline.
+John: It will be great to have next season’s report a couple of days before the deadline.
 That will give us some time to work out quarterly bonuses.
-Is there anything I can help to make it easier?
+Is there anything I can help with to make it easier?

 John: Thank you again.
-You have been a pillar for our team.
+You have been the pillar of our team.

-Notice that there is no mentioning of the late report.
-Instead of pointing out what did not go well, giving feedback in these cultures can focus on what can be done better going forward.
+Notice that there is no mention of the late report.
+Instead of pointing out what didn’t work well, giving feedback in these cultures can focus on what can be done better in the future.

 - Bring up the cultural aspect of communication before giving feedback.
 If tension appears, it creates an opportunity to exchange cultural differences.